- Emotional & Physical Effects

 Chemotherapy and radiation therapy are often the cause of neutropenia because those treatments prevent the production of neutrophils.
 Patients who have cancers that affect their bone marrow, such as leukemia, lymphoma and myeloma, are also at risk for neutropenia.

-Neutropenia is most often diagnosed by a blood test.
-If you are determined to be neutropenic, your doctor may temporarily halt your cancer treatment to give your body time to increase your neutrophil level.
-Your doctor may prescribe medicine to boost your number of white blood cells.
+If you are diagnosed with neutropenia, your doctor may delay your cancer treatment to give your body time to increase your neutrophil level.
+Your doctor may also prescribe medicine to boost your number of white blood cells.

 - Chills, with or without a fever